 The Holiday (2006)

 Amazon Prime is offering its subscribers a chance to watch the 2006 box office hit The Holiday.
-Starring Kate Winslett, Cameron Diaz, Jude Law, and Jack Black, the romantic comedy sees the A-listers take a crack at a Christmas themed rom-com.
+Starring Kate Winslet, Cameron Diaz, Jude Law, and Jack Black, the romantic comedy sees the A-listers take a crack at a Christmas themed rom-com.